-The constructor must remember that simple transparent projectors remain the basic element of light-music compositions.
+remember that simple transparent The constructor must of projectors remain the basic element light-music compositions.
 Slide projections, however, are often considered too ordinary, while shadow projection in combination with moving lenses, prisms, and mirrors make it possible to obtain unsual and fantastic images.
-One assumes that now, with the appearance of powerful low voltage lamps, lasers, spherical xenon lamps and halogen sources, the techniques of the transparent projection will be developed further.
+One assumess that now with the appearance of powerful low voltage lamps, lasers, spherical xenon lamps and halogen sources, the techniques of the transparent projection will be developed further.